top of page

 Board Member

 Nicole comes from a farming background and has lived in the Warkworth/Wellsford area for most of her life.
-She currently has two daughters attending Mahurangi College and a son currently in Year 5 at Warkworth School.
-She has been a past BOT member at the school and has been employed at Warkworth School in some sort of teaching capacity for 21 years.
-Nicole brings to the Board a deep knowledge of the history of the education in our community and strong community relationships.
+She currently has three children attending Mahurangi College.
+She has been a past BOT member at the school and has been employed at Warkworth School in some sort of teaching capacity for 24 years.
+Nicole brings to the Board a deep knowledge of our local education landscape and strong community relationships.
+She values open communication, thoughtful discussion, and collaborative decision-making.
+She currently manages the property portfolio for the College and has enjoyed contributing to the development of our campus as a safe, welcoming, and inspiring environment.
+Nicole looks forward to continuing this work and helping the school adapt to the growing needs of our community.

 1000009548_edited.jpg